 The integration of heat storage systems into local heating or district heating networks in combination with various generation plants (e.g. solar thermal or co-generation) is also influenced by legislation.
 Besides the connection of the heat accumulator, the Directive on General Conditions for the Supply of District Heating governs, in particular, the promotion conditions in accordance with the Combined Heat and Power Act or the requirements for heat supply – unless capacities are not merely provided.

-Our consulting services cover all lifecycles of storage facilities, providing you with a basis for decision-making, in particular in connection with the regulatory framework, and accompanying the adjustments due to European legal developments as well as creating the necessary contractual basis required for the planning, construction and operation of the storage facilities.
-In addition, as with other generation plants, there are questions arising relating to grid connection, usage contracts for construction and operation as well as long-term supply contracts with the customers of the respective energy source.
-Further, any obstacles and claims against third parties, e.g. network operators, transmission system operators, suppliers etc. are represented in and out of court (also before the EEG clearing house or the BNetzA).
+Our consulting services cover all lifecycles of storage facilities, providing you with a basis for decision-making, especially in connection with the regulatory framework, and accompanying the adjustments due to European legal developments as well as creating the necessary contractual bases required for the planning, construction and operation of the storage facilities.
+In addition, as with other generation plants, questions arise that relate to grid connection, usage contracts for construction and operation, as well as long-term supply contracts with the customers of the respective energy source.
+Furthermore, any obstacles and claims against third parties, e.g. network operators, transmission system operators, suppliers etc. are represented in and out of court (also before the Renewable Energy Sources Act clearing house or the German Federal Network Agency).

-If you have any questions, please do not hesitate to contact us.
+If you have any queries, please do not hesitate to contact us.